Dixa08/Cognifyz-ML-Internship/Task1_Restaurant_Rating_Prediction/README.md

 Several visualizations were created to understand the dataset and identify patterns.

 ## ⭐ Rating Distribution

-Understanding how restaurant ratings are distributed.
+Understanding how restaurant ratings are distributed...

 ![Rating Distribution](assets/images/rating_distribution.png)